mattermost/mattermost-handbook/operations/research-and-development/product/product-management-team-handbook/pm-onboarding.md

 ### Training focus:

-* Participate in job duties and acquire ownership of a full feature.
+* Participate in job duties and acquire ownership of a full feature (or more).

 ### Training outputs:

 * Document detailed notes from customer calls for requirements and use cases.
 * Kick off a project with the UX, Engineering and QA.
-* Write spec document and 1-pager for your feature.
+* Write spec document and release announcements for your feature.

 ### Activities: